 It should demonstrate that the delivery of long-term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long-term future.

-A more detailed description of its Strategy and Business Model is available on page 2 of the Annual Report and Accounts for the year ended 31 December 2017 HERE and on the About Page HERE on this website.
+A more detailed description of its Strategy and Business Model on the About Page HERE on this website.

-Please refer to page 10 of the Annual Report and Accounts for the year ended 31 December 2017 HERE and the Corporate Governance section of the website HERE for further details on the principal risks and uncertainties which the Company faces.
+Please refer to page 1 of the Annual Report and Accounts for the year ended 31 December 2022 and the Corporate Governance section of the website HERE for further details on the principal risks and uncertainties which the Company faces.